Buy an old house, tear it down (or buy a vacant land), rebuild a new home in your personal name

 Buy an old house, tear it down (or buy a vacant land), build a new rental in your personal name OR corporation’s name

 Now, let’s say that your intention was always to build a brand-new house for rental.
 That self-supply rule mentioned above also applies to you.
 This means that, when you move a tenant in for long-term residential rental, you will be liable for HST on the fair market value of the property!
 Ouch!
 Building a new house is a huge investment.
-Speak to someone knowledgeable before you start planning.
+Speak to someone knowledgeable before you start planning to build.
+Contact a few new home builders and get their opinion.
+Ask for advice from friends and family about the situation.
+Building a new house is a huge investment and you really need to think carefully before you put any money on the table.
+You don’t want to end up making a big mistake so do your research!
 Until next time, happy Canadian Real Estate Investing.
 Cherry Chan, CPA, CA Your Real Estate Accountant